Kajang station: Renovations

-Mass Rapid Transit
+Mass Rapid Transit (MRT)

-On 8 July 2011, the final alignment of the Kajang Line was announced with 31 stations; Kajang railway station being one of the interchange stations.
+On 8 July 2011, the final alignment of the MRT Kajang Line was announced with 31 stations; Kajang railway station being one of the interchange stations.
 Active construction started around August 2012; it was completed and opened to the public on 17 July 2017, along with other Phase 2 stations on the line.
-This station was the southernmost in the whole of the RapidKL rail network until March 16, 2023, after the Putrajaya Sentral station replaced Kajang as the southernmost station in the entire network.
+At its opening, the station was the southernmost station in Rapid KL's rail network until it was surpassed by on 16 March 2023.

-The MRT construction project included the rebuilding of the KTM service station, with new connecting stairwell and redesigned wayfinding sign in similar style to the MRT station.
-When the overhead platform for KTM commuter is finished, the KTM ticket counter, customer service and office are moved to the Level 1 of the station beside the MRT customer service counter.
-The on-ground station has since been demolished making Platform 1 no longer directly connected to the station as a side platform.
+The MRT construction project included the rebuilding of the KTM station, with a new connecting stairwell and redesigned wayfinding sigsn in similar style to the MRT station.
+A shared elevated concourse was built over the existing KTM tracks.
+When the overhead concourse was finished, the KTM ticket counter, customer service counter and offices were moved to the Level 1 of the station beside the MRT customer service counter.
+The on-ground station building was then demolished, and stairs, escalators and lifts were added to link the platforms with the new concourse.

 Bus Services

 MRT Feeder Bus Services

-With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing areas and cities around the Kajang and Bangi areas.
-The feeder buses operate from the station's feeder bus hub accessed via Entrance A of the station.
+With the opening of the MRT Kajang Line, feeder buses also began operating, linking the station with several housing areas and towns around the Kajang and Bangi areas.
+The feeder buses operate from the station's feeder bus at Entrance A of the station.